 I flew in to Barcelona from Athens right after I had completed the Discover Syros press event.
 The first thing that struck me was the weather.
 I was visiting in October, and although summer had definitely ended on the Greek islands, it was still sunny and warm in Spain!

 My first stop: the Hertz counter.
 You can’t take a road trip without a car, after all.
-I had a good time chatting up the guy at the counter, as his favorite basketball team is the Oklahoma City Thunder, which are from my hometown.
+I had a good time chatting up the guy at the counter, as his favorite basketball team is the Oklahoma City Thunder, which is from my hometown.
 Somehow, this conversation ended with my car being upgraded to this gorgeous Volvo SUV:

 The car was seriously amazing, the interior was beyond comfortable, and it was so hi-tech that I felt like I was piloting a spaceship.
-As the trip unfolded, I found myself coming up with reasons to drive–often taking the long way just because I enjoyed driving the car so much.
+As the trip unfolded, I found myself coming up with reasons to drive–often taking a long way just because I enjoyed driving the car so much.

 Leaving Barcelona, I set a course for the town of Blanes, where I would spend my first night.
 As I cruised along, I found myself admiring the coastline and small towns I passed along the way.

 I soon arrived in Blanes, the “Gateway to Costa Brava.”
 Proving my point about the better weather (77 degrees in October!), I saw people still on the beach as I looked for my hotel.